How to Find Us

 We are a welcoming and caring community, dedicated to helping our members grow in faith and understanding and reach out to others.

-Our Worship, November 3, 24th Sunday After Pentecost
+Our Worship, August 17, Tenth Sunday after Pentecost

 Isaiah 56:1, 6–8; Romans 11:1–2a, 13–15, 28–32; Matthew 15:21–28